Step 12: Add the Closing Date & Time to Your Calendar

 - Closing generally takes place at a title company.
 An average closing takes about one hour.
 Closings are scheduled on the hour beginning at 9:00 am, with the last closing at 4:00 pm.

 - At least one day prior to closing you will need to obtain a Cashier’s Check or initiate a wire transfer for your down payment and closing costs.
 The figure needed for closing will come from your lender.
 A Cashier’s Check is obtained from your financial institution.
 Wire transfer instructions will come from either your Realtor, your lender, or the title company.
 Do not follow any instructions unless they come from us.
 A personal check is not an option.
+This check will be made out to the title company.

 - If you are planning to move into your new home on the day of closing, schedule the move for at least 1 – 2 hours after closing ends, if possible.
 Legally, you cannot move into the house until the end of closing.